Michio Takeyama

 Michio Takeyama (竹山 道雄, Takeyama Michio) was a Japanese writer, literary critic and scholar of German literature, active in Shōwa period Japan.

 Early life

 Takeyama was born in Osaka, but moved frequently as his father, a bank employee, was often transferred.
-From 1907-1913, he lived in Gyeongseong (modern Seoul), Korea, then under Japanese rule.
+From 1907 to 1913, he lived in Keijō (modern Seoul), Korea, then under Japanese rule.
 After graduating from Tokyo Imperial University's Department of German Literature, he was sent by Ministry of Education to Europe, where he studied for three years in Paris and Berlin.